 Methylprednisolone and prednisone can reduce inflammation in rheumatoid arthritis.
 But, recent guidelines recommend against their use, except in exceptional circumstances.

 Rheumatoid arthritis (RA) is a condition that can affect many different parts of your body.
-It causes pain and limits your movement, and it gets worse the longer it goes untreated.
+It causes pain, limits your movement, and worsens without treatment.

-There are many treatments for RA that can help you manage your symptoms and improve your quality of life, however.
+There are many treatments for RA that can help you manage your symptoms and improve your quality of life.

 Methylprednisolone and prednisone both belong to a class of drugs called corticosteroids.
-They reduce inflammation.
-For people with RA, these drugs help by reducing immune responses that can lead to swelling, pain, and joint damage.
+These drugs help people with RA by reducing immune responses that can lead to swelling, pain, and joint damage.

 The following table compares some of the features of these two medications.

-† If you’ve been taking this drug for longer than a few weeks, don’t stop taking it without talking to your doctor.
-You’ll need to taper off the drug slowly to avoid withdrawal symptoms such as anxiety, sweating, nausea, and trouble sleeping.
+† If you’ve been taking this drug for longer than a few weeks, don’t stop taking it without talking with your doctor.
+You’ll need to taper off the drug slowly to avoid withdrawal symptoms, such as anxiety, sweating, nausea, and trouble sleeping.

 Prednisone comes in these strengths:

 - Prednisone Intensol (solution concentrate): 5 mg/5 mL